Spectral State Compression of Markov Processes: Minimax Estimation of Low-Rank Markov Models

 \begin{Remark}[Dependence on the stationary distribution] The error bounds of Theorem \ref{th:upper_bound_svd} rely on $\mu_{\max}$ and $\mu_{\min}$, and they take smaller values if $\mu$ does not deviate much from the uniform distribution.
 When $\mu_{\min}$ is small, one has to pay a higher price for those states appearing the least frequently in the sample path.
 The dependence on $\mu_{max}$ is due to a technical argument used in the proof to establish spectral norm concentration inequalities for asymmetric matrices (Lemma \ref{lm:frequency-matrix-concentration}), which may be improvable under additional assumptions like reversibility. \end{Remark}

-\begin{Remark}[Dependence on the mixing time] The error bounds of $\hat{\bF},\hat{\bP}$ involve a key quantity of Markov mixing time $\tau_\ast$, whose actual value could be difficult to evaluate in practice \citep{hsu2015mixing}.
+\begin{Remark}[Dependence on the mixing time] The error bounds of $\hat{\bF},\hat{\bP}$ involve a key quantity of Markov mixing time $\tau_\ast$, whose actual value could be difficult to evaluate in practice \cite{hsu2015mixing}.
 We further show that similar error bounds like those in Theorem \ref{th:upper_bound_svd} hold if the mixing time is replaced with some eigengap.
-Please see Section \ref{sec:Cheeger-eigengap} Corollary for a generalization of Theorem \ref{th:upper_bound_svd} using an eigengap condition. \end{Remark}
+Please see Section \ref{sec:Cheeger-eigengap} Corollary for a generalization of Theorem \ref{th:upper_bound_svd} using an eigengap condition.
+Further improvement of the error bounds will require novel Markov concentration inequalities that have been developed in recent literature (see \cite{jiang2018bernstein,paulin2015concentration}). \end{Remark}

 \begin{Remark}[About the row-wise uniform bounds] We introduce the entry-wise upper bound condition of $\kappa$ for establishing the row-wise uniform upper bound \eqref{ineq:uniform-upper-bound-P}.
 The dependence on $\kappa$ suggests that estimating ``overly-spiky" matrices is typically more difficult.
 Similar conditions were also used in the literature of low-rank matrix estimation (e.g. \cite{candes2009exact,recht2011simpler}). \end{Remark}